Le Petit Tourette: Plot

-While shopping at a toy store, Eric Cartman sees a boy named Thomas who continuously shouts obscenities, as his mother and other shoppers try to explain to Cartman that he has Tourette syndrome (TS), and is unable to control what he says.
-Cartman is elated to discover the disorder, and decides to pretend he has the disorder as well so he can get away with shouting obscenities in front of his acquaintances, runs off declaring he's "found a better toy!" whilst singing "(I've got a) Golden Ticket".
-Cartman proceeds to successfully convince his mother Liane Cartman and a doctor that he is afflicted with Tourettes, and he is subsequently diagnosed, and the school is notified.
+While shopping at a toy store, Eric Cartman sees a boy named Thomas who continuously shouts obscenities, as his mother and other shoppers try to explain to Cartman that he has TS, and is unable to control what he says.
+Cartman is elated to discover the disorder, and decides to pretend he has the disorder as well so he can get away with shouting obscenities in front of his acquaintances, runs off declaring he's "found a better toy!" whilst singing "(I've Got a) Golden Ticket".
+Cartman proceeds to successfully convince his mother Liane Cartman and a doctor that he is afflicted with TS, and he is subsequently diagnosed, and the school is notified.
 Kyle Broflovski quickly deduces that Cartman is faking after the latter gives a speech about his disorder in the hallway; Cartman admits the truth to him but continues to enjoy the deception.
 When Kyle complains to Principal Victoria, a visiting representative from a TS foundation (who has TS himself) misinterprets his statement as an allegation that all people with TS are faking.
 Kyle is sent to a meeting of a local support group for children with the disorder, who explain that they truly cannot control their various tics and outbursts, and explain the struggles of living with the disorder.
 Realizing that Cartman has manipulated everyone else around him into believing the scam, and seeing no way to disprove it, Kyle reluctantly apologizes to the group and to Cartman.
 However, Cartman takes advantage of the situation to shout vulgar antisemitic remarks at Kyle's parents Gerald and Sheila Broflovski.
-Thomas soon realizes that Cartman is faking the disorder when he claims being afflicted with it is "awesome".
+Thomas soon realizes that Cartman is faking the disorder when he claims that being afflicted with it is "awesome".